Reserve: ofglobal@aol.com

 When home, Heather gave talks about her travels at schools and libraries, showing her slides and recruiting future travelers.
 At her house, she welcomed guests and managed her store, the 'Himalayan Bazaar' in her garage, where she sold imports she collected during her trips, and also her art, paintings and photographs.
 She was - and remains - passionate about sharing her love for adventure travel, Nepal and the Himalayas.

 Born in Ann Arbor, Heather is well connected within the city.
-She works at Kerrytown Market & Shops as the Chime Master, opening the Kerrytown Chime Chime Stand, a levered keyboard where one can play the 17 bells in the tower.
-This 7-ton+ bell tower (photo below) is a world-class instrument and is open three times a week for the public to play songs-by-number.
+She works at Kerrytown Market & Shops as the Chime Master, opening the Kerrytown Chime, a levered keyboard where one can play the 17 bells in the tower.
+This 7-ton+ bell tower (photo below) and world-class instrument is open three times a week for the public to play.
+Choose from over 200 songs to play by number!
 The Kerrytown Chime can be heard 3-4 blocks away.
-Even YOU are invited to play the Kerrytown Chime: Saturdays at 10:30am and Wednesdays & Fridays at 12pm (noon).
+YOU are invited to play a song on the Kerrytown Chime: Saturdays at 10:30am and Wednesdays & Fridays at 12pm (noon).
 It's free and fun for all ages!
-No talent required.
-As the Kerrytown Ambassador, Heather also meets and greets tour groups and gives tours of the historic buildings as well as several interesting features of Kerrytown.
-She also creates and leads annual holiday events, craft sessions and parades at Kerrytown.
+(No talent required.)
+As the Kerrytown Ambassador, Heather meets and greets tour groups and gives historic tours of the buildings while pointing out several interesting features at Kerrytown.
+Heather has also created and led many annual holiday events, craft sessions and parades at Kerrytown.

-In 2010 Heather married the man of her dreams, and in 2011 their son was born!
-Today, Heather spends time between two houses, the Lodge and her family's home nearby.
-Her heart is very much attached to this house.
-This is her art studio, her office, her event center, her writer's retreat and her happy place.
+Today, Heather, her husband and their teenage son live near the Lodge.
+Heather's heart is very much attached to this little house.
+It is her art studio, her office, her event center, her writer's retreat and her happy place.
 She continues to love sharing the house with others, now as a whole-house vacation rental.
+It's full of her art and collections, a special place to be and to explore.

-These days Heather still travels, although less frequently.
-Any upcoming trips and adventures can be found at Of Global Interest Adventure Travel.
-The store she formerly had in her garage has moved to Main Street in Ann Arbor.
-Pem Dorjee Sherpa, a two time Mt.
-Everest climber originally from Nepal, now owns the shop with his wife, Moni.
-The couple holds an Everest record - the world's highest wedding.
-They were married on the summit of Mt.
+These days Heather is still traveling, although less frequently.
+Any recent or upcoming adventures can be found at Of Global Interest Adventure Travel.
+The store she formerly had in her garage has now moved to Main Street in Ann Arbor.
+Pem Dorjee Sherpa, Heather's long time business partner and two-time Mt.
+Everest climber, now owns the shop with his wife, Moni.
+Pem and Moni hold an Everest record - the world's highest wedding.
+They were married in 2005 on the summit of Mt.
 Everest at 29,028 feet!
 Please visit The Himalayan Bazaar at 218 S. Main Street in downtown Ann Arbor.

 Heather at Everest Base Camp 2018